 Lisa has handled a broad range of construction disputes related to waste-to-energy and EPC projects, design-build ventures, commercial development, and hospital, university, and transportation projects.
 She has also drafted and negotiated hundreds of general contracts, subcontracts, consultant agreements, construction management agreements, development agreements, and other project related documents.
 She has extensive experience with all of the commercial families of construction-related forms, including AIA, ConsensusDOCS, and EJCDC, and is extremely effective in reaching consensus on critical contract language to mitigate risk for her clients.

 From 2004 to 2005, Lisa worked as a special assistant district attorney with the Middlesex District Attorney’s Office, where she tried more than 30 cases.
 She is also committed to pro bono legal services and has advocated for social justice and human rights on behalf of underrepresented and marginalized constituencies through the handling of numerous asylum and domestic violence cases.
 She serves on the board of the non-profit organization Women in Construction, and is a former board member of the National Association of Women in Construction – Boston Chapter.
 Lisa is also a member of the American Bar Association, Massachusetts Bar Association, the Boston Bar Association and Women’s Bar Association.

 Lisa’s experience includes:

-- Serves as outside construction counsel to one of the country’s largest privately held companies and provides transactional assistance for all aspects of the company’s capital programs throughout its diverse portfolio of interests
+- Serves as outside construction counsel to one of the country’s largest privately held companies in the sports and entertainment industry and provides transactional assistance for all aspects of the company’s capital programs throughout its diverse portfolio of interests

 - Successfully litigated an equitable adjustment claim on behalf of a major maritime contractor against the Army Corps of Engineers during a two week, multimillion dollar trial in the US Court of Federal Claims